graybike/graybike.github.io/source/work/soma-water/index.markdown

 Gray Bike is proud  to say we’ve been Soma’s technical partner (think outsourced CTO) for almost three years now. **We’ve provided engineering services that have helped grow their subscriber count over 300%** over the course of our partnership.
 We provide a small team of engineers, working remotely, to manage their entire e-commerce website and engineering infrastructure.

 On an ongoing basis, we manage Soma's e-commerce website.
 This includes fixing bugs, making updates, and building out new features.
 We also monitor the website for security issues, performance, and make sure everything runs smoothly.

-In July 2017, they were acquired by Full Circle Home, Inc.

 ### Redesigning the new website